Italian Balsamic and Strawberry Ice Cream

 First of all, it is not a raw product.
 If you are aiming for 100% raw, you can just omit it and enjoy the luscious strawberry ice cream part.
 If you do wish to use balsamic, aim for the best quality possible.
-To read more about it, please visit this recipe post that I did a few years back.

 The balsamic that I used in this recipe has been aged for 30 years.
 It is thick, rich and deep in flavor.
 I have to give a special thank you to Richard who is a reader of Nouveau Raw and sent me this treasure as a gift.
 So I am dedicating this recipe to him, I hope you enjoy this recipe.
 Blessings, amie sue

-Ingredients: yields 6 cups batter
+Yields 6 cups batter

 Strawberry balsamic swirl: